uyuni-project/tetra/SPECIAL_CASES.md

 After that you can retry the dry-run and spec generation: tetra will take care of creating patch files and adding `%patch` instructions for you.

-In case you want to swap sources completely and throw away all previous patches use `tetra patch --new-tarball`.
+In case you want to swap sources with a completely new archive, discarding all previous patches use `tetra change-sources <archive> "my message"`.

 ## Ant builds